MichiTheGenius/ArchInstall/arch-install.md

 >
 > For UEFI boot choose the `gpt` disk label.
 For legacy boot use the `dos` disk label.
 >
-> make a boot partition with a size of 500M and set the bootable flag
+> make a `primary` boot partition with a size of 500M and set the `bootable` flag by hitting 'b' on your keyboard
 >
 > (optional) make a swap partition with the size of 2GB
 >
-> make a root partition with the rest of the size
+> make a `primary` root partition with the remaining size

 ---